 add_action(‘get_header’, ‘wp_maintenance_mode’);

-From here, you can begin to work on your site.
-When you’re ready to open up your site, remove the code and save your changes again.
+From here, you can begin working on your site.
+When you’re ready to open it, remove the code and save your changes again.

-Note that you can also revise the message that’s displayed within the wp_die function.
+Note that you can also revise the message displayed within the wp_die function.
 Everything between the single quotes within the parentheses gets rendered as text.
-As such, you could let users know when your site will be back online, or anything else that’s relevant.
+As such, you could tell users when your site will be back online or anything else relevant.

 2. Install a Dedicated WordPress Plugin

-As an alternative to coding, WordPress has a wealth of plugins to help you create a maintenance mode page.
-In fact, there are so many to choose from that it’s hard to narrow them down.
+WordPress has a wealth of plugins to help you create a maintenance mode page as an alternative to coding.
+There are so many to choose from that it’s hard to narrow them down.
 Even so, Coming Soon Page, Maintenance Mode & Landing Pages by SeedProd is a solid solution.
 There is also Maintenance, WP Maintenance Mode, and lots more.

-The advantage of using a plugin is that you can create a maintenance page that works for you.
-You’re able to adjust the color scheme and design, and add in lead capture functionality too.
-This lets you display a useful page that visitors will interact with rather than leave.
+The advantage of using a plugin is creating a maintenance page that works for you.
+You can adjust the color scheme and design and add lead capture functionality.
+This lets you display a helpful page that visitors will interact with rather than leave.

 Installing and activating your chosen plugin is like any other.
 Once you’ve done this, you’ll usually see a dedicated admin panel within WordPress.
 Here, we’re using the Maintenance plugin:

-By default, the maintenance page is on, although you can toggle it using the large button at the top of the screen.
+The maintenance page is on by default, although you can toggle it using the large button at the top of the screen.

-Here, you’re able to make lots of changes, such as a custom page title or footer text.
-You can also change background images, branding elements, and add Google Analytics tracking:
+You can make many changes here, such as a custom page title or footer text.
+You can also change background images and branding elements and add Google Analytics tracking:

-In fact, there are usually themes to choose from, to style your pages in a snap:
+There are usually themes to choose from to style your pages in a snap:

-If you need a quick visible maintenance page while you make updates, a plugin is a solid option.
-Even so, you could also use a plugin as a semi-permanent solution while creating your site.
-Though, we recommend using a local development environment and staging for long-term projects.
+A plugin is a solid option if you need a quick, visible maintenance page while you make updates.
+You could also use a plugin as a semi-permanent solution while creating your site.
+However, we recommend using a local development environment and staging for long-term projects.

 In Summary

-It’s provided as an automatic state, but you can control when it’s active too.
+It’s provided as an automatic state, but you can also control when it’s active.
 Here are two ways to do so:

 - Add code to your functions.php file.